TritonDataCenter/sdc-ufds/docs/operator-guide.md

     - Set a new, local UFDS password.
     - Configure the passwords so they still talk to the UFDS primary using the current password.
 During this stage, only the data center being updated is impacted.

-2. Update us-west-1:
+2. Update the data center containing the UFDS primary:
     - Upgrade the Triton components that have UFDS configuration bug fixes.
     - Set a new, local UFDS password.
 Once this is done, all services pointing to the UFDS primary will not work.
-These services include all `ufds-replicators`, sso, billing callback, and cloudapi/adminui requests that write to UFDS.
+These services include all `ufds-replicators`, sso, and cloudapi/adminui requests that write to UFDS.
     - Update the remote UFDS password on each data center that has UFDS replicas.

 ### Before you begin

 - Make sure that you have the unique passwords ready.

-    Each data center has it's own local password.
-One data center is selected as the primary.
-All others are considered replicas.
-The local password of the primary is used as the remote password on the replicas.
-Although you may find exceptions, in general, all data centers replicate from the same primary data center.
+    Each data center has a local password.
+One data center is the primary.
+All other data centers are replicas.
+The primary data center's local password is also the remote password for all the replica data centers.
+All data centers replicate from the same primary data center, though exceptions to this are possible.

-    Ops recommends that all data centers use the same password, but you can choose to set different password for each replica.
+    Ops recommends that all data centers use the same password.
+However, you can choose a different password for each replica.
+That is, every data center may have a unique password.

-    Every data center can have a unique password.
-Every replica uses the primary data center password as the remote password.
+    Every replica data center's remote password is the same as the primary data center's local password.

 - Locate the four log files that contain `ufds-master`.
 You can find the names by running:
 ```